GeodetischeInfrastructuur/geodense/README.md

 See [`DOCS.md`](https://github.com/GeodetischeInfrastructuur/geodense/blob/main/DOCS.md) for usage docs; for now only containing flow-charts of the `densify` and `check-densify` subcommands.

+## Contributing

+Issues (bugs/feature requests) can be reported in the [issue tracker of this repository](https://github.com/GeodetischeInfrastructuur/geodense/issues).
+Pull requests are more than welcome, but we encourage to start a discussion on the issue tracker first.

 ## Development

 Install/uninstall geodense for development, including dev dependencies (run from root of repository):